lebbe/mountains.js/README.md

 the "Mountains blue" and "Mountains Gold" images in http://parlorwall.com

 Installing is simple.
-Include the mountains.min.js and mountains.min.css files on your homepage, and add these five lines of HTML:
+Include the mountains.min.js and mountains.min.css files from the latest release into your homepage, and add these five lines of HTML:

 ```html
 <div class="triangle triangle-blue"></div>